vsch/idea-multimarkdown/README.md

 Bug and compatibility fixes you can find in [Version Notes].

+* Support for IDE versions 2016.3 or newer.
+Older IDEs can only use plugin versions 2.4.0 and older.
 * Google **Chrome Dev Tools** integrated for **JavaFX WebView** browser script debugging.
 * **Directories** as link targets for completion, validation, navigation and drag/drop or copy/paste to create links